Will40/dunepak/README.md

 ## How to get
 ### Download binary release
-Look for the zipped executable in the Releases section here on GitHub
+Look for the zipped executable in the [Releases section](https://github.com/Will40/dunepak/releases) on the right.
+As of now there are only windows binaries compiled.
+I will looking into building Linux binaries next.

 ### Build from sources
 You can always build your own, like if you cannot find binary release for your system:

 - [Install Rust toolchain](https://www.rust-lang.org/tools/install) for your system
-- Clone this repository
+- Clone (`git clone https://github.com/Will40/dunepak.git`) or Download/Unzip this repository
 - `cd dunepak`
 - `cargo build --release`
 - look for built *dunepak* executable in `.\target\release` folder